 |№ 74||183,84||0, 2, 3, 4, 5, 6||19,25||3422°С||5500°С||191|

-Even in the 17th century, Europeans knew wolframite and scheelite — the most common tungsten minerals.
-Pure tungsten was made in the late eighteenth century, but long remained a laboratory rarity, until in 1847, Oxland not patented getting a tungsten acid, sodium tungstate and tungsten from cassiterite.
-10 years later, Oxland patented the production of iron-tungsten alloys that formed the basis of modern high speed steels.
-However, almost half a century failed to implement these designs into production due to high cost.
-In Russia tungsten steel was first smelted in the Urals in 1865 At the end of the NINETEENTH century an acute need for alloyed and tool steels led to the launch of the line high-speed steels at the company «Bethlehem Steel».
-In 1900 samples of these alloys were presented at the world exhibition in Paris, hitting all of metallurgists developed countries.
-In the early XX century Edison had thought to use in incandescent lamps the tungsten filament.
-This was the beginning of the use of tungsten in electrical engineering.
-Today, tungsten has ceased to be a rarity and has occupied a firm place in everyday life.
-You can buy it at the most affordable prices.
+As early as 17th century, Europeans knew wolframite and scheelite — most common tungsten minerals.
+In its pure form, tungsten was isolated only at end of 18th century, but remained laboratory rarity for long time, until in 1847 Oxland patented production of tungsten acid, sodium tungstate and tungsten from cassiterite.
+10 years later, Oxland patented production of tungsten iron alloys, which formed basis of modern high-speed steels.
+However, for almost half century, it was not possible to introduce these developments into production due to high cost price.
+In Russia, tungsten steel was first smelted in Urals in 1865.
+At end of 19th century, acute need for alloy and tool steels led to launch of high-speed steel line at Bethlehem Steel.
+In 1900, samples of these alloys were presented at World Exhibition in Paris, affecting metallurgists of all developed countries.
+At beginning of XX century, Edison guessed to use tungsten filament in incandescent lamps.
+This was beginning of use of tungsten in electrical engineering.
+Today, tungsten has ceased to be rarity and has taken strong place in everyday life.
+You can buy it at most affordable prices.